-Numerous local agencies offer a wide range of outdoor activities, including hiking, rappelling, climbing, kayaking, mountain biking and horseback riding, in Chapada Diamantina national park.
+Numerous local agencies offer a wide range of outdoor activities, including hiking, rappelling, climbing, kayaking, mountain biking and horseback riding, in Parque Nacional da Chapada Diamantina.
 There are also great hikes leaving from town that the adventurous can undertake without a guide.

-Another relaxing 4km hike is to Ribeirão do Meio, a series of swimming holes with a natural waterslide.
+A relaxing 4km hike is to Ribeirão do Meio, a series of swimming holes with a natural waterslide.
 It's not a long journey from town, but the path is hardly marked, so it can be a little tricky to access.
 To begin, follow Rua São Benedito (known as Rua dos Negros) from Pousada & Camping Lumiar.
 Continue past the pousada's entrance and keep walking out of town.
-When you see the sign for Pousada Solar Moraes, you know you're in the right place.
 Continue onto the red stone and dirt path that leads uphill.
-Five to ten minutes later, the trail levels off and you'll see a sign for Ribeirão do Meio.
+Five to 10 minutes later, the trail levels off and you'll see a sign for Ribeirão do Meio.
 Keep going along the dirt road until you see the archway entrance for Pousada Luar do Sertão.
 The trail to Ribeirão do Meio really starts here, to the left of the pousada entrance, on a stone staircase that leads down through the woods.
 Keep following the trail until you reach a ridge overlooking Rio Ribeirão.
 There's no 'right way' to scramble down to a series of swimming holes and the natural waterslide, but there are easier ways and harder ways – just use common sense.
 Avoid injury by climbing the dry rocks (not the slide’s wet ones) before launching off.